Geometric Manin's conjecture in characteristic $p$: Preliminaries

 \subsection{Thin sets}

 Suppose $X$ is a variety over a global field $k$.
 One possible notion of a ``small'' subset $Z \subset X(k)$ is a non-Zariski dense subset.
 However, this notion is not sufficiently flexible for working with arithmetic questions.
 Instead, we will need the notion of a thin set introduced by Serre in the context of the inverse Galois problem.
-See \cite{Serre} for more details.

 \begin{defi} Let $X$ be a projective variety over a field $k$.
 A thin map is a morphism of projective varieties $f: Y \to X$ such that \begin{enumerate} \item $f$ is generically finite onto its image, and \item $f$ is not birational. \end{enumerate} A thin set in $X(k)$ is any subset of a finite union $\cup_{i=1}^{r} f_{i}(Y_{i}(k))$ where $\{f_{i}: Y_{i} \to X\}$ is a finite collection of thin maps. \end{defi}